poppy-project/poppy-ergo-jr/doc/electronic.md

 Then connect the USB2Dynamixel on one end and the first motor on the other end.
 Connect the USB2Dynamixel to your computer or Raspberry Pi.
 And power the board with 7.5V.

-The communication with the motor is TTL, thus configure the USB2Dynamixel in TTL mode as show below.
+The communication with the motor is TTL, thus configure the USB2Dynamixel in TTL mode as shown below.

 ![Power Board](img/electronic/usb2dynamixel.jpg)